Bansal1111/Weather_api_flask/README.md

 </details>

 <details><summary><b>Video Demonstration</b></summary>
-<h4>Real time data fetched form OpenweatherAPI and displayed , also user can add any city as well as remove any city , therefore the same changes would reflect in database as well</h4>
+<h4>Real time data fetched from OpenweatherAPI and displayed , also user can add any city as well as remove any city , therefore the same changes would reflect in database as well</h4>
 <img class="center" alt="Demo" src="Videos/demo.gif"> </img></br></br>
 </details>